Best Cars for Towing Caravans

-The Hyundai Tucson has been tried and tested towing a caravan up to speeds of 70mph (on a dedicated test track!) and there were no reported issues, aside from some slight movement which is to be expected from two large vehicles moving at speed.
+The Hyundai Tucson has been tried and tested towing a caravan up 2,200kg and up to speeds of 70mph (on a dedicated test track!) and there were no reported issues, aside from some slight movement which is to be expected from two large vehicles moving at speed.
 Once reaching 80mph, there were some slight differences to the handling of the Tucson, but this shouldn’t be a speed you travel at when towing a caravan anyway.

 The Hyundai is a much more compact SUV than the Santa Fe, so ideal for those who don’t need quite as much space.

 There is no compromise on style or design with the Hyundai Tucson, which oozes class.
 Complete with alloy wheels, roof rails and Black Leather Seat Trim, the Tucson will give that high end feeling, even on long journeys.

 Safety features are included as standard to keep you safe on the road.
 These include Rear Cross Traffic Collision Avoidance, Blind Spot Collision Warning and a parking camera.